PrabhuKiran8790/prabhukirankonda-portfolio/posts/first-post/page.md

 ---
 title: First Post
-description: My first ever post.
+description: My first ever post, thrilled to embark on this new journey of sharing my thoughts, experiences and insights with all of you.
 date: '2023-06-16'
 tags:
   - Casual